 Au Pairs take care of the children in a carefully screened host family and tutor them in English during scheduled hours.
 Having an au pair job abroad allows you to use the experience you already have with childcare to travel and get paid.
 The children's grades will improve, and the entire family will improve their English.
 You will learn their language too.
 Also, the stipend you receive and days off you can travel.
 Au Pair hours are from 20 to 35 hours a week.

-Enjoy flexibility.
+Enjoy flexibility by teaching English online.
 Teach from anywhere there's an Internet connection.
 Commute to the kitchen for another cup a joe!
 Park in front of your desktop or laptop as your class in China materializes before your eyes.
 Your wardrobe?
 Yoga pants if you prefer.

 Online teachers enjoy flexibility with no commute and no minimum hours.
 Moreover, the entire curriculum and online platform are provided.

 The more you teach, the more you make.